jeanpierrefortune/calypsonet-keyple-support-website/content/resources/tools/cna-tool-basic-legacysam-perso-app.md

 ## User Requirements and Responsibilities

-* **Target Audience:** Users familiar with SAM personalization and the Calypso system.
+* **Target Audience:** users familiar with SAM personalization and the Calypso system.
-* **Prerequisites:** Necessary hardware (SAM readers) and software (drivers) installed and configured correctly.
+* **Prerequisites:** necessary hardware (SAM readers) and software (drivers) installed and configured correctly.
-* **Responsibilities:** Ensure the correct selection of target and origin SAMs, and the proper handling of unlock values and other sensitive information.
+* **Responsibilities:** ensure the correct selection of target and origin SAMs, and the proper handling of unlock values and other sensitive information.
-* **Usage:** Authorized personnel only.
+* **Usage:** authorized personnel only.
 Misuse or unauthorized distribution is strictly prohibited.